 Writer and editorreposted the latest episode of The Active Voice, where she received a shoutout from .

-You might use cross-posts to share a post or podcast you were featured in or were the guest author of, to amplify a post or podcast episode that resonates with you, or to celebrate the announcement of a writer you love who’s starting a Substack.
+You might use cross-posts to share a post or podcast you were featured in or were the guest author of, to amplify a favorite post episode you think will resonates with your readers, or to celebrate the announcement of a writer you love who’s starting a Substack.

 Learn more: How can I share another publication’s post with my subscribers?